What is a Cash Flow Analysis?

 - Cash Flow Analysis Example – Box Inc

-Cash Flow statements are divided into three parts – Cash flow from Operations, Cash flow from Investments and Cash flow from financing.
-We discuss each of these one by one.
+Cash Flow Analysis is divided into three parts – Cash flow from Operations, Cash flow from Investments, and Cash flow from financing.
+We discuss each of these by one.

-Cash flow from operation means taking into account cash inflows generated from the normal business operations and its correponding cash outflows.
+Cash flow from the operation means accounting for cash inflows generated from the normal business operations and their corresponding cash outflows.

-There are two ways to compute cash flow from operations – 1) Direct method and 2) Indirect method.
+There are two ways to calculate cash flow from operations – 1) the Direct and 2) the Indirect method.

-The indirect method is used in most of the cases.
+The indirect method is used in most cases.

 Computation of Cash Flow from Operations:

-- Before you start thinking about cash flow statement analysis, have a look at the income statement first.
+- Before you start thinking about cash flow statement analysis, look at the income statement first.
 Now start with net income.

-- This is same with any sort of sale of assets.
-If there is any loss on sale of assets, we need to add back and if there is any gain on sale of assets, we need to deduct.
+- It is the same with any sale of assets.
+If there is any loss on the sale of assets, we need to add it back, and if there is any gain on the sale of assets, we need to deduct it.